Academic & General Information

 Plans for Enhancing the Academic Program

 Colorado College faculty serve as scholars, teachers and mentors.
-Our ratio of students to faculty is 10:1.
 For information on our faculty click here.

 To view our faculty counts by primary function, as reported in College Navigator, click here.
 Please note that counts listed in College Navigator may lag due to time between institutional reporting and posting on the College Navigator site.